Spellsong Cycle: Books

-Anna is the most powerful sorceress on the continent.
+Anna is a powerful sorceress on the continent.
 She is, again, subduing rebellious Defalkan lords and hostile neighbouring countries.
-Out of necessity, she acts ever more ruthlessly, eventually levelling an entire city.
-She suffers, from self-questioning as well as from the after-effects of sorcery.
-At the end of the book, she achieves an uneasy peace with the neighbouring countries and her nation-building efforts bring some prosperity to her subjects.
-She must remain forever vigilant and she can never return to her own children on Earth but she makes a life for herself on Erde that includes a little happiness.
+Out of necessity, she acts ruthlessly, eventually levelling an entire city.
+She suffers from self-questioning and from the after-effects of sorcery.
+At the end, she finds an uneasy peace with the neighbouring countries, and her nation-building efforts bring prosperity to her subjects.
+She must remain vigilant, and she can never return to her children on Earth, but she makes a life for herself on Erde that includes a little happiness.